melissagraham-create/manage-vaccinations-in-schools-guidance/app/guide/importing-cohorts.md

   href: "/files/cohort-import-template.xlsx"
 }) }}

 Make sure the cohort records are in the format shown in the template above.
 Files need to be in .csv format.
-Records can be all in one file, or split across multiple files; Mavis is not picky about this.
+Records can be all in one file, or split across multiple files.
 If you have an excel file with multiple tabs, you will need to consolidate this into a single tab or create a separate CSV file for each tab.

-1. Go to the **Import** tab.
+{% from "inset-text/macro.njk" import insetText %}
+{{ insetText({
+  html: "Large cohort files can fail to upload, due to their size.
+If your CSV file has over 10,000 rows, we recommend you split it into smaller files - for example 2 files with 5,000 rows."
+}) }}

+### How to upload a cohort file

+1. From the dashboard, go to **Import records** (or click on Imports in the top navigation).
 2. Click on the **Import records** button near the top of the page.
 3. Select **Child records**, then click Continue.
 4. Click on **Choose File**, then select the CSV file you want to import.